-Students must log their daily school work activities in hours and minutes (House Bill 2, 2/01/2016).
+Students must log their daily schoolwork activities in hours and minutes (House Bill 2, 2/01/2016).
 Student work must total a minimum of 26 hours a week, but cannot work more than 10 hours in one day.
 Attendance will be counted between 12:01 AM on Sunday through midnight on Saturday.
 Students MUST log their daily/weekly work on the FDA website.
 The attendance hours can be a combination of online and offline activities.
-Students are expected to be in full attendance every week they are enrolled.
+Students are expected to be in full attendance every week they are enrolled as well as be engaged with their schoolwork.